Forced labour accounts for 1.8 million men and women in Latin America

 The decision to use drones comes at a time when a crucial weapon in Brazil's fight against slavery — regular publication of a blacklist of companies using slave labour — has been halted by an injunction brought by a body representing real estate developers.

-"We can't say things are better, or that slave labour has migrated to the cities, and it's almost impossible to calculate numbers," Sakamoto said.
+"We can't say things are better, or that slave labor has migrated to the cities, and it's almost impossible to calculate numbers," Sakamoto said.
 "Slave labour is like Silly Putty.
 Every time you squeeze it, it assumes a different form."

 In May 1995 Brazil officially recognized the active use of slave labour in the economy.
-That year, the Labour Ministry launched a Special Mobile Enforcement Group that works with prosecutors and the police to find and raid farms and companies that employ slave workers.
+That year, the Labor Ministry launched a Special Mobile Enforcement Group that works with prosecutors and the police to find and raid farms and companies that employ slave workers.
 Since then, 50,000 people have been freed from slave-like work.

 A key weapon in Brazil's fight against slavery is the "Dirty List" of employers.
 Launched in November 2003, the blacklist has revealed to the public hundreds of companies and individual employers who were investigated by labour prosecutors and found to be using slaves.